Nowhere to Run (song)

-"Nowhere to Run" is a 1965 pop single by Martha and the Vandellas for the Gordy (Motown) label and is one of the group's signature songs.
+"Nowhere to Run" is a 1965 song by Martha and the Vandellas for Berry Gordy's Motown imprint Gordy Records and is one of the group's signature songs.
 The song, written and produced by Motown's main production team of Holland–Dozier–Holland, depicts the story of a woman trapped in a bad relationship with a man she cannot help but love.

 History

-Holland-Dozier-Holland and the Funk Brothers band gave the song a large, hard-driving instrumentation sound similar to the sound of prior "Dancing in the Street" with snow chains used as percussion alongside the tambourine and drums.
+Holland–Dozier–Holland and the Funk Brothers band gave the song a large, hard-driving instrumentation sound similar to the sound of Martha and the Vandellas' prior hit "Dancing in the Street" with snow chains used as percussion alongside the tambourine and drums.

 Billboard described the song as a "good dance beat piece of material which features a gospel piano and a wailin' vocal."
 Cash Box described it as "a hard-driving, fast-moving, raunchy bluesy stomper with a contagious teen-oriented, danceable beat."
+Record World said it features "a strong, strong beat and wailing by all the girls in concert."

 Included on their 1965 third album, Dance Party, "Nowhere to Run" hit number eight on the Billboard Pop Singles chart, and number five on the Billboard R&B Singles chart.
-It also charted in the UK peaking at number twenty-six on the chart.
+It also charted on the UK singles chart peaking at number twenty-six on the chart.
 The single release was backed with "Motoring".

-This version was ranked #358 on Rolling Stone's list of The 500 Greatest Songs of All Time.
+This version was ranked #358 on Rolling Stone's list of The 500 Greatest Songs of All Time in 2004 and #367 in 2010.